turtlecoin/turtlecoin-api-docs-site/README.md

 ## Developing

+#### Setup

 1. Make sure you have [Ruby](https://www.ruby-lang.org/en) 2.3 or newer installed.
 2. Run `gem install bundler` to install [bundler](http://bundler.io).
 3. Run `bundle install` to install the dependencies of this project.
 4. Run `bundle exec middleman server` to run start the development server at `http://localhost:4567`.

+#### Development notes

-5. Changes should target the `turtle-master` branch, instead of `master`.
+* Changes should target the `turtle-master` branch, instead of `master`.
-6. Site specific styles are in `source/stylesheets/turtlecoin`.
+* Site specific styles are in `source/stylesheets/turtlecoin`.
-7. Pulls content from the `api` folder in the `turtlecoin/turtlecoin-wiki` repository.
+* Pulls content from the `api` folder in the `turtlecoin/turtlecoin-wiki` repository.
 Run `git submodule update --recursive --remote --merge` to get the latest.
+* Changes to the `turtlecoin/turtlecoin-wiki` git submodule in this repo are ignored.
+Make content changes in the `turtlecoin/turtlecoin-wiki` repo instead.
+See below to work with local content during development.

 #### Developing with local turtlecoin-wiki content